nsipplswezey/nsipplswezey.github.io/_posts/2015-02-09-testing-an-embedded-iframe.markdown

 categories: meta posts
 ---

-If a great technical blog post is [short, reproducible and visual](http://nsipplswezey.github.io/meta/posts/2015/02/09/great-technical-posts.html) then what tools to we have to introduce reproducibility and visibility into our blogging?
+If a great technical blog post is [short, reproducible and visual](http://nsipplswezey.github.io/meta/posts/2015/02/09/great-technical-posts.html) then what tools do we have to introduce reproducibility and visibility into our blogging?

 Let's explore iFrames.
-An iFrame is an inline frame used to embed another document within the current HTML document.
+An iFrame is an html element, which creates an inline frame used to embed another document within the current HTML document.

-I think of them simply as a webpage inside a webpage.
+I think of them simply as a web-view inside a web-view.

 How do we use an iFrame in a technical blog post?